AMPZNetwork/ServerStarter/OPENJDK8-INSTALL.md

-# Comprehensive Guide: Installing OpenJDK8 on Linux, Windows and MacOS
+# Comprehensive Guide: Installing Java 8 on Linux, Windows and MacOS
 -----------------------------------

 <details>